-Measures of Faculty Effectiveness Program Goal Benchmark 1.
-Draw from systemic, social constructionist, and critical approaches integrating established field standards, while integrating knowledge from related fields.
-Goal 1.
-Knowledge Goal 4.
-Practice & Ethics At least 75% of the graduates rate faculty sufficiently or extremely well on this item in the exit survey.
-2. Value interdisciplinary knowledge and critique, seeking innovative contextual approaches to working with families Goal 1.
-Knowledge Goal 2.
-Diversity and Inclusion At least 75% of the graduates rate faculty quite well or well on this item in the exit survey) 3.
-Encourage growth of student therapists through awareness of their emotional, psychological, and relational styles, family histories, and social identities Goal 2.
+3. Encourage growth of student therapists through awareness of their emotional, psychological, and relational styles, family histories, and social identities Goal 2.
 Diversity and Inclusion At least 75% of the graduates will report that faculty helped them grow through awareness. (rated faculty quite well or well on this item in the exit survey) 4.
 Acknowledge that all knowledge is socially constructed, encouraging students to critique existing family therapy approaches, recognize themselves as knowledge producers, and responsibly apply ideas in diverse contexts Goal 2.
 Diversity and Inclusion Goal 3.
 Research At least 75% of the graduates will report that faculty helped them acknowledge that knowledge is socially constructed. (rated faculty quite well or well on this item in the exit survey) 5.
 Advocate for cultural democracy and social equity Goal 2.
 Diversity and Inclusion Goal 3.
 Research Goal 4.
-Practice At least 75% of the graduates will report that faculty advocated for cultural democracy and social equity. (rated faculty quite well or well on this item in the exit survey)

-te a rich learning, research, and environment Create a learning environment that fosters mutual respect.
-Courses are a valuable learning experience that contribute to development of professional knowledge and skills.
-Objectives of each course are met.
-Clinical supervision effectively promotes SLOs.
-Advance equity and social justice in family therapy Goal 3.
+Practice At least 75% of the graduates will report that faculty advocated for cultural democracy and social equity. (rated faculty quite well or well on this item in the exit survey) 6.
+Create a rich learning, research, and practice environment A. Create a learning environment that fosters mutual respect.
+B. Courses are a valuable learning experience that contribute to development of professional knowledge and skills.
+C. Objectives of each course are met.
+D. Clinical supervision effectively promotes SLOs.
+E. Advance equity and social justice in family therapy Goal 3.
 Research Goal 4.
-Practice and Ethics A. Mean student course evaluations of at least 4.0 on 5 point scale (Learning environment section) B. Mean student course evaluations of at least 4.0 on 5 point scale (Challenge & Relevance section) C. Mean student evaluations of course objectives will be ≥ 3.00 (on a 4 point scale) for each course.
+Practice and Ethics A. Mean student course evaluations of at least 4.0 on 5 point scale (Learning environment section) B. Mean student course evaluations of at least 4.0 on 5 point scale (Challenge &amp; Relevance section) C. Mean student evaluations of course objectives will be ≥ 3.00 (on a 4 point scale) for each course.
 D. Mean aggregate supervisor effectiveness evaluation will be ≥ 3.00 on selected items.
-E. As a group, each year the MCFT faculty will produce at least 2 journal articles or books, 2 professional presentations or journal articles or books, 2
+E. As a group, each year the MCFT faculty will produce at least 2 journal articles or books, 2 professional presentations or workshops, and 2 service activities